edoardob90/finance-tracker-bot/README.md

 1. Record an expense/income in a local, persistent storage
 2. Connect to a given Google Spreadsheet document via OAuth2

+## Setup

+Using Google Sheets API requires the authentication via OAuth2 and the user consent using a Google Account.
+The authentication token is retrieved by the bot during the auth step, but a credentials file (also known as "client secret" file) is required.
+The absolute path of this file should be stored in an environment variable named `CREDS_FILE`.
+If that variable is not set, the client secret filename is assumed to be `credentials.json` and placed in **the same directory of the bot**.
+The client secret file contains sensitive information, hence it should be kept in a safe location.

+### How to obtain a client secret file

+The first prerequisite is to have an account on Google Cloud Platform and an active project (create a new one if necessary).

+...

 ## Usage

 Main commands: